 In fact only 24 percent of SME’s have begun social media marketing.
 It is worth using them because they are one of the cheapest forms of marketing and connecting with the audience you want to interact with.
 It will save you money!

 These quick tips should help.

 Make social media your friend and let it become part of everything you do – this takes a conscious mind shift!
-This could be as simple as adding your Twitter handle, blog link, LinkedIn profile to your business cards and to your marketing material.
+This could be as simple as adding your Twitter handle and LinkedIn profile to your business cards and marketing material.
 That in itself will put you ahead of most of your competition.

 But book a time each day or week to post and review your social media presence.
-As for the competition check them out.
+As for the competition, check them out.
 If your business is the only one in your industry interacting on social networks, congrats, you’re ahead of the curve.
 But more likely than not, your competitors are experimenting on social networks too.
 Observe what they are doing to grow their base.
 Try to decipher which tactics are working and which are not.
-This is exactly what you’d do in a competitive assessment offline, looking for ways to improve your process by evaluating your competitors, those in your industry and outside it so you have a good base to start with.
+This is exactly what you’d do in a competitive assessment offline.
+You need to look for ways to improve your process by evaluating your competitors and your industry.

 When you post or ask an employee to post on your social media sites, remember the 3 C’s – be consistent, make the content relevant and timely and demonstrate clarity about why and what you are posting.
 Nothing is more likely to reduce the effectiveness of small business social media outreach than inconsistency on any of those 3 C’s!
 Naked Pizza, based in New Orleans, started messaging its followers on Twitter 1 to 15 times per day.
 It is now receiving a significant increase in total revenue citing their success as a direct reaction from Twitter interaction.